Nasar165/MCS_CORE_SYSTEM/README.md

 #### PostgreSQL
 The following installation is made for Linux (centos 7) & Windows10.
-If you are using a different distribution or OS then please check PostgreSQL website or distribution website for
+If you are using a different distribution or OS then please check PostgreSQL website or distribution website for more information
 ##### Linux-CentOS
 ```
 1. sudo yum install -y postgresql-server.x86_64